Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Numerical results

-Overall, the PP-GP model is a more flexible model as the mean and variance parameters of each output coordinate are distinct, and kernel and nugget parameters are estimated from the data.
-However, misspecification of the input variables degrades the accuracy of predictions and uncertainty quantification.
+{Table \ref{tab:eg2_training_2500} and Table \ref{tab:eg2_training_3500} provide the performance of each method when using observations from the first 2500 time steps and first 3500 time step as the training data, respectively.} The PP-GP has the smallest RMSE for 2000-step forecast among three approaches in both scenarios, smallest RMSE for 1000-step forecast in the first scenario.

+{The misspecification of the input variables, however, degrades the accuracy of predictions and uncertainty quantification.
+The predictive error differs when using two output regimes as the training data, as the trend is different, and neither represents the trend in the held-out test data.
+The coverage of held-out data by the $95\%$ predictive interval from the PP-GP is the highest among all methods, and having observations from a longer training time period seems to improve the overall coverage of the held-out data. }

-Fig.~\ref{fig:eg_2_pred} displays the 1000-step forecast by DMD, HODMD and PP-GP model using 3500 timesteps as training data.
-The PP-GP model can accurately predict the observation for the first few cycles with short predictive intervals.
+{Fig.~\ref{fig:eg_2_pred_n2500} and Fig.~\ref{fig:eg_2_pred_n3500}} display the 1000-step forecast by {AR(1),} DMD, HODMD and PP-GP model using {2500 and} 3500 timesteps as training data, {,respectively}.
+The PP-GP model can make accurate prediction for the first few cycles with short predictive intervals.
 The prediction error accumulates, and the model automatically detects the inaccuracy of the prediction, leading to large $95\%$ predictive intervals at later time points.
 Note that the scale of the held-out truth is decreasing and the overall trend is not captured by any method.
-This is because for all three methods, we only utilize the observations as input, whereas the inputs such as $\mathbf{E}(t)$ and $\delta \Sigma(t)$ are assumed to be unknown.
+This is because for all {four} methods, some inputs such as $\mathbf H(t)$ and $\bm \rho(t)$ at $\mathbf k\neq \mathbf 0$, are assumed to be unknown.
 The large predictive intervals from PP-GP indicate substantial differences between the output in the training and forecast period, signaling more information is required to obtain an accurate prediction.